-- Best Luxury Hotel: The Westin Princeville Ocean Resort Villas – Overlooking the North Shore of Kauai, this resort offers spacious villas that include all the most important amenities, including full kitchens.
+- Luxury Hotel: The Westin Princeville Ocean Resort Villas – Overlooking the North Shore of Kauai, this resort offers spacious villas with all the most important amenities, including full kitchens.
 There is also a complimentary shuttle that will take you to the surrounding golf course and shopping centers.

 9. Kapaa, Kauai

 Located on Kauai’s eastern shore, Kapaa is the largest town on Kauai.
 Despite holding that title, Kapaa definitely gives off small beach town vibes.
-The town is surrounded by sandy beaches, great hiking trails, and lush tropical forests.
+Sandy beaches, great hiking trails, and lush tropical forests surround the town.

 The other areas we’ve mentioned on Kauai, like Princeville and Poipu, are resort destinations made for visitors.
-Kapaa, on the other hand, is an authentic Kauai town where locals come to as part of their daily lives.
+Conversely, Kapaa is an authentic Kauai town that locals visit as part of their daily lives.
 As a result, it’s also a bit less expensive.

 You’ll also find some great local boutiques and fun eateries.
 If you’re looking for a keepsake or something to bring back for a loved one, check out the Coconut Marketplace, where you’ll find many jewelry shops, art galleries, and souvenir shops.